Default Files

 For more details on the linker map file, please see the "Linker" chapter in the [Assembly Language Tools Users Guide](https://www.ti.com/tool/ti-cgt).

-Starting with CCSv6, there is a view called **Memory Allocation view** which provides a visual representation of how much memory is consumed by your application.
+The **Memory Allocation view** provides a visual representation of how much memory is consumed by your application.
 Please see the [Memory Allocation view](ccs_memory_allocation_view.html) page for more information.

 # Executable File